MelloSec/PhirstPhish/README.md

 Use a -very- important project manager as your initial access vector, use their organization account to run azurehound to map the tenant and send a link internally to a payload hosted elsewhere.
 Runs azurehound module.
 You won't need it every time, but is a good way to start.

 The variable firstuser is the one you want to hijack, targetUser is the eventual target you hope to reach.
-Template will be sent first in the background, if the user approves, the message passed here will be emailed to them as the first victim.
+'Bluebeam' Template will be sent first in the background, if the user approves, the message passed here will be emailed to them as the first victim.

 ```powershell
 $targetUser = "helpdesk@corpomax.com"